 Differential space use of river zones

 Contrary to expectations, we observed a high level of variation in the pattern of seasonal use of river zones.
 Zones that showed either an increase or a decrease in use between the wet and dry seasons varied across years, with a general pattern of greater differences in more recent years (Fig. 4).
-Across zones, zones 1 and 2 showed relatively little seasonal change across all seven years, since these areas were consistently most used by Snook (Appendix 5).
+Across zones, zones 1 and 2 showed relatively little seasonal change across all seven years, since these were the most consistently used areas by Snook (Appendix 5).
 The cluster analysis showed two significantly different clusters for the factor year, one for year 2016, the El Nino year with the extremely wet dry season (Appendix 3), and a second cluster that included the other six years (Fig. 5a, Appendix 6).
 In 2016, space use was more variable across seasons than in all other years, particularly in the mid and lower parts of the river.
 For instance, we saw pronounced increases in the use of zones 4, 7 and 12 in the dry season in the 2016 El Nino year that were not observed in other years (Fig. 5).
 Across zones, the cluster analysis showed an optimal solution of 5 clusters, but relative change did not vary significantly among them (p = 0.169; Appendix 6).
 Zones at the headwaters of the river, central Tarpon Bay and the northern exit to the Gulf of Mexico (Cluster A) showed little seasonal variation in space use (Fig. 5).
 In contrast, zones surrounding Tarpon Bay (clusters B, C & E) showed an overall increase in space use in the wet season, while the southern exit to the Gulf of Mexico (Cluster D) was the most seasonal variation with a tendency for an increase in use by Snook in the dry season.

 Discussion